 The best place to see the tulips is at Dows Lake and the Commissioners Park.
-The park goes along the Rideau Canal, a UNESCO World Heritage Site, and is the most popular spot since it has the highest concentration of tulips in the federal capital.
+The park goes along the Rideau Canal, one of the many UNESCO World Heritage Site in Canada, and is the most popular spot since it has the highest concentration of tulips in the federal capital.
 The downside is that this is where crowds are concentrated as well; thankfully the park is huge so there is more than enough space for everyone.

 The park has plenty of picnic areas and food vendors.
 We do our mother's day picnic in this area.

 Are you a bike lover?
 If so, I highly recommend doing this part of the festival by bike, it will enhance your experience.